Tsirantonakis/CEHv10StudyGuide/4 - Sniffing and Evasion.md

 - ICMP Type 3 Code 3 tells you the client itself has the port closed
 - Firewall type can be discerned by banner grabbing
 - **Firewalking** - going through every port on a firewall to determine what is open
+  - Gives a TTL error when a port is closed
 - **Tools**
   - CovertTCP
   - ICMP Shell